Anton Diffring

-Anton Diffring (born Alfred Pollack, 20 October 1916 – 19 May 1989) was a German-born character actor who had an extensive career in the United Kingdom from the 1940s to the 1980s, latterly appearing in international films.
-He appeared in over 50 features and was typically cast as a Nazi officer.
+Anton Diffring (born Alfred Pollack; 20 October 1916 – 19 May 1989) was a German actor.
+He had an extensive film and television career in the United Kingdom from the 1940s to the 1980s, latterly appearing in international films.
+Primarily a character actor, he often played Nazi officers in World War II films and villains in horror films, and other antagonistic authority figures.

 Early life

-Diffring was born Alfred Pollack in Koblenz.
+Diffring was born Alfred Pollack in Koblenz, Rhineland-Palatinate.
 His father, Solomon Pollack, was a Jewish shop-owner who managed to avoid internment and survived Nazi rule in Germany.
 His mother, Bertha Pollack (née Diffring), was Christian.
 He studied acting in Berlin and Vienna, but there is conjecture about when he left Germany prior to the outbreak of World War II.
-The audio commentary for the Doctor Who series Silver Nemesis mentions that he left in 1936 to escape persecution due to his homosexuality.
+The audio commentary for the Doctor Who serial Silver Nemesis mentions that he left in 1936 to escape persecution due to his homosexuality.
 Other accounts point to him leaving in 1939 and settling in Canada, where he was interned in 1940, which is unlikely as he appears in the Ealing Studios film Convoy (released in July 1940, as the officer of U-37, in an uncredited role).
 His sister Jacqueline Diffring moved to England and became a sculptor.

 While in England, he quickly became fluent in English and for a time worked in the War Office as an interpreter.
 Although he made two fleeting uncredited appearances in films in 1940, it was not until 1950 that his acting career began to take off.